jay-yeo/robitr-objectDetect/README.md

 *There are several access keys and parameters which we will need for steps later on, so it is advised that you have an empty text document open to quickly copy these items down.*

-### IAM User
+### 1. IAM User
-Create an IAM user account with Programmatic access and attach the following the following permissions.
+Create an IAM user account with Programmatic access and attach the following following permissions.

 - AmazonSQSFullAccess
 - AmazonRekognitionFullAccess